-All you need to do is stir a teaspoon of cayenne pepper powder in a glass of hot water.
-You can drink it up to three times a day.
+All you need to do is stir a teaspoon of cayenne pepper powder into a glass of hot water and drink it.
 Add honey or another sweetener if it’s hard to get down.
-You should start to see results in about a month.
+It always helps to just consume more peppers with your food—all types of peppers will work.
 And, as a bonus, cayenne pepper is a great metabolism booster!

-8. Horse chestnut extract
+6. Horse chestnut extract

 Interesting name, right?
 Whether you’ve heard of it or not, horse chestnut extract has a longstanding reputation for treating varicose veins.

 9. Move your body

 Keeping your body moving is essential for proper blood circulation.
 And when your blood is pumping and flowing in the right way, varicose veins can be reduced and prevented.
 It doesn’t mean you suddenly have to be a gym rat, though.
 Even a quick daily walk and some gentle yoga can be helpful.

 When you gain weight, you’re only putting more pressure on your veins (along with other health problems).
 Consider a whole-food, plant-based diet to reduce your weight and up the number of healthy fruits and vegetables you consume daily (who really gets those 5 to 7 servings a day anyway unless they’re vegetarian?).
 Make sure it is also low in sodium to reduce water retention and swelling in the legs.

 Many of us love our high heels, but the reality is, they can be very damaging to our legs.
 Lower-heeled shoes work calf muscles more, which is better for blood flow in the veins.

 I know I certainly can’t part with some high heels, but think about how much you’re wearing them.
 There are many alternatives to pulling off the same cute outfits!